-Other benefits.
-An individual on a VESSA leave can continue other insurance benefits by paying the employee contribution of the premium for the insurance each month.
-The University continues to pay the employer contribution during the leave.
+Benefits.
+An individual on a paid VESSA leave will continue to have benefits coverage.
+The University continues to pay the employer contribution.

 Application.
-Staff members must provide the University with at least 48 hours advance notice of their intention to take a VESSA leave, unless providing such notice is not practical.
+Staff members and instructional faculty members must provide The Hartford with at least 48 hours advance notice of their intention to take a VESSA leave, unless providing such notice is not practical.

 Return to work.
 At the expiration of an FMLA leave, staff members and instructional faculty members return to the same or an equivalent position as was held when the leave began.